darshan-hpc/ecpam-21-materials/examples/ior-Z/README.md

 the documentation of this option in the ior manual, but it doesn't indicate if the randomization is independent or shuffled across all ranks.

-"-Z reorderTasksRandom -- changes task ordering to random ordering for readback".
+`"-Z reorderTasksRandom -- changes task ordering to random ordering for readback"`